Dyke march: Washington, DC

-Incidents regarding Jewish pride flags
+Incidents regarding Jewish pride flags and anti-Zionism

 2017 Chicago

 In 2017, Chicago Dyke March (CDM) organizers singled out three women carrying Jewish pride flags and began questioning them on their political stance in regards to Zionism and Israel.
 After a discussion, organizers asked them to leave the event, insisting that the rainbow flag with the Star of David "made people feel unsafe" and that the dyke march was "pro-Palestinian and anti-Zionist".
 The incident prompted widespread criticism and accusations of anti-Semitism.
 A member of the Dyke March Chicago collective stated that the women were removed due to the flags, and pro-Palestinian organizations were asked by CDM to release statements of solidarity while they crafted an official statement.
-March organizers later released a statement maintaining that the women were asked to leave due to their "Zionist stance and support for Israel", and not the use of Jewish symbols.
+March organizers later released a statement maintaining that the women were asked to leave for "expressing Zionist views that go directly against the march’s anti-racist core values."

 In 2018, members of the local Jewish LGBT community expressed reluctance to attend that year's march, citing concerns about safety and alienation.

 In 2021, an Instagram post from the CDM organizers included the American and Israeli flags burning.
 The post was later deleted and replaced with a new image that shrouded both flags in flames.